OriGoldfrydCS/Settlers-of-Catan/README.md

 ## Usage

-To run the game, compile the C++ files and execute the resulting program.
+To run the game, compile the C++ files and execute the resulting program by `./Catan`.
 The game is played in the console where players will enter commands to perform actions on their turn.

+ENJOY!